govau/service-manual/content/user-research/analysing-user-research/shareback.md

 link: user-research/shareback-wall.jpg
 title: Shareback wall
 display: 2
+level: 3
-imageAlt: "A wall with a lot of post-it notes in different colours"
+imageAlt: "A wall with a lot of post-it notes in different colours."
 caption: Caption: an example of a user research shareback wall.
 ---